SnapperTT/bgfx-header-extension-library/README.md

 * Shader Loading with `loadShader()`
 * Inspect textures/framebuffers with `debugDrawFramebuffer()` and `debugDrawFramebufferMono()` for monochromatic framebuffers (such as depth buffers).
 * Frustum culling utility
-* A variety of RenderJobs, see below for more info
+* A variety of Effects, see below for more info
 * Thin layer ontop of bgfxh.
 Rather than hiding the underlying framework under a complex layer of abstraction, bgfxh just provides free functions that do some job.
-RenderJobs are c++ classes, are optional
+Effects are c++ classes, are optional
 * Few dependencies - only on bgfx/bimg/bx and some standard c/c++ libraries
 * Permissive license

-## RenderJobs:
+## Effects:
-RenderJobs are basically C++ objects that wrap bgfx commands and resources do some graphical task.
+Effects are basically C++ objects that wrap bgfx commands and resources do some graphical task.
 To use, simply:
-* Include the relevant file (eg `#include <bgfxh/renderJobs/bloom.h>`)
+* Include the relevant file (eg `#include <bgfxh/effects/bloom.h>`)
-* Create an object `bgfxh::bloomRenderJob mBloomRenderJob;`
+* Create an object `bgfxh::bloomEffect mBloomEffect;`
-* Choose your settings for the filter, then call `mBloomRenderJob.init();` - this generates the uniforms, samplers and framebuffers for the filter and loads the relevant shaders
+* Choose your settings for the filter, then call `mBloomEffect.init();` - this generates the uniforms, samplers and framebuffers for the filter and loads the relevant shaders
-* In your rendering loop, call `mBloomRenderJob.submit(framebufferToBloom);` - this will set up the views
+* In your rendering loop, call `mBloomEffect.submit(framebufferToBloom);` - this will set up the views
 * On object destruction all resources created will be freed.

-Shaders ''can'' be embedded in the RenderJobs.
-Use `#define BGFXH_EMBED_RENDER_JOB_SHADERS` to embed at compile time.
+Shaders ''can'' be embedded in the Effects.
+Use `#define BGFXH_EMBED_EFFECT_SHADERS` to embed at compile time.

 Each filter has detailed use instructions in the top of their respective header file.

-Availiable RenderJobs:
+Availiable Effects:
 * `atmosphere.h` - Implementation of Sean O'Niel's atmospheric shader from Gpu Gems 2.
 Works at all altitudes, can shade the atmosphere and the ground, can work either in the vertex or the fragment shader.
 Includes a utitlity to generate sky dome/sphere meshes
 * `cascadingShadowMap.h` - Cascading shadowmap generation (both regular and VSM, with frustum checking)
 * `bloom.h` - Bloom with a fixed gaussian kernal.
 Uses bilinear filtering for efficiency
 * `guassianBlur.h` - Guassian blur with setable kernal.
 Also has a function to generate a suitable sigma for a given kernal
 * `lum.h` - Time averaged luminance calculation
-* `tonemapping.h` - ACES Filmic Tonemapping + can combine the outputs of other RenderJobs
+* `tonemapping.h` - ACES Filmic Tonemapping + can combine the outputs of other Effects

 ## Shaders:
 Simply copy the shaders you want and merge the folders together.
 So to add bloom and luminance shaders to your application copy the contents of `bgfxh/shaders/bloom/` and `bgfx/shaders/lum/` to `yourApp/<yourShaderPath>/`, and set `bgfxh::shaderSearchPath` to `"<yourShaderPath>/" + bgfxh::getShaderDirectoryFromRenderType() + "/"` to point the shader loader to the right shaders.
 For OpenGl this will be `"<yourShaderPath>/glsl/"`, for dx11 this will be `"<yourShaderPath>/dx11/"`, for Vulkan this will be `"<yourShaderPath>/spriv/"`

 Note that `bgfxh::shaderSearchPath` only effects the location of shaders loaded for bgfxh filters!
-Eg bgfxh::bloomRenderJob will load `bloom_brightpass` by invoking `bgfxh::loadShader(bgfxh::shaderSearchPath + "vs_bloom_brightpass.bin", bgfxh::shaderSearchPath + "fs_bloom_brightpass.bin")`
+Eg bgfxh::bloomEffect will load `bloom_brightpass` by invoking `bgfxh::loadShader(bgfxh::shaderSearchPath + "vs_bloom_brightpass.bin", bgfxh::shaderSearchPath + "fs_bloom_brightpass.bin")`

 loadShader will handle Windows or POSIX file paths (it internally invokes `bgfxh::fixPath(path)`)